 OSFI is in the process of implementing a number of regulatory initiatives to further strengthen the capital bases of Canadian banks and to contribute to the stability of Canadian financial institutions.
 OSFI implemented new capital guidelines meeting the requirements of Basel III as they are to apply to deposit-taking FRFIs in January 2013, with a greatly accelerated phase-in period for the increase in minimum capital standards beyond that required by Basel III.
-OSFI also designated the six largest domestic Canadian banks as systemically important and issued an advisory detailing additional prudential regulatory requirements for application to such institutions.
-OSFI is undertaking a review of current large exposure limits, materiality criteria for related-party transactions, cyber risk, mortgage underwriting and mortgage insurance with a view to further tightening Canadian credit standards and protecting the Canadian banking sector from systemic risk.
-OSFI is continuing its ongoing projects of improving corporate governance and disclosure of information, with a focus on enhanced reporting of bank risk exposure and risk management practices.
-Lastly, OSFI is continuing to study issues relating to solo capital requirements in light of new considerations related to systemically important domestic institutions, as consideration is being given to these issues in other jurisdictions, and it is considering these issues in the context of the Canadian financial marketplace.
+OSFI also designated the six largest domestic Canadian banks as systemically important, issued an advisory detailing additional prudential regulatory requirements for application to such institutions, and instituted newer liquidity requirements and leverage limitations.
+OSFI also issued new guidelines addressing sound practice in the use of derivatives incorporating G20 commitments and reflecting current market practices, and addressing sound business practices for operational risk management.
+OSFI is undertaking a review of corporate governance requirements in relation to changes in a bank's board of directors and senior management, current large exposure limits, materiality criteria for related party transactions, cyber risk, mortgage underwriting and mortgage insurance with a view to further tightening Canadian credit standards and protecting the Canadian banking sector from systemic risk.
+OSFI's projects of improving the disclosure of information, with a focus on enhanced reporting of bank risk exposure and risk management practices, are ongoing.
+In addition, OSFI is continuing to study issues relating to solo capital requirements in light of new considerations related to D-SIBs, as consideration is being given to these issues in other jurisdictions, and it is considering these issues in the context of the Canadian financial marketplace.

-There have been no significant federal pronouncements or actions taken by Canadian regulatory authorities to regulate and increase public reporting of over-thecounter derivatives utilised by sophisticated investors.
-Some Canadian provinces have adopted legislation and regulation addressing the use of over-the-counter derivatives by less sophisticated investors and Quebec enacted new derivatives legislation in April 2008, which is primarily principles-based regulation.
-Canadian securities authorities have issued position papers suggesting that all over-the-counter derivatives are securities subject to regulation under provincial and territorial securities laws.
-Beginning in 2010, the Canadian Securities Administrators (CSA), a body comprising representatives of Canadian provincial and territorial securities regulators, began publishing a series of consultation papers on the regulatory treatment of over-the-counter derivatives under which the CSA promoted the benefits of increased disclosure and the use of a central clearing house to clear and close out over-the-counter derivatives.
-This process has now advanced to the enactment of rules by certain provinces on product determination, trade repositories and data reporting and the issuance of additional draft rules for comment on various aspects of the derivatives market, including clearing, settlement and collateralisation of cleared derivatives.
+There have been no significant federal pronouncements or actions taken by Canadian regulatory authorities to regulate and increase public reporting of over-thecounter derivatives (OTC) utilised by sophisticated investors.
+Some Canadian provinces have adopted legislation and regulation addressing the use of OTC derivatives by less sophisticated investors, and Quebec enacted new derivatives legislation in April 2008, which is primarily principles-based regulation.
+Canadian securities authorities have issued position papers suggesting that all OTC derivatives are securities subject to regulation under provincial and territorial securities laws.
+Beginning in 2010, the Canadian Securities Administrators (CSA), a body comprising representatives of Canadian provincial and territorial securities regulators began publishing a series of consultation papers on the regulatory treatment of OTC derivatives under which the CSA promoted the benefits of increased disclosure and the use of a central clearing house to clear and close out OTC derivatives.
+This process has now advanced to the enactment of rules by certain provinces, including Ontario and Manitoba, on product determination, trade repositories and data reporting, and the issuance of additional draft rules for comment on various aspects of the derivatives market, including clearing, settlement and collateralisation of cleared derivatives, essentially mirroring some of the provisions of the US Dodd-Frank Act reporting obligations, counterparty representations, and the collection and dissemination of information relating to OTC derivatives transactions.